Attachment Theory and ENM Relationships

 Influence and Impact of Early Bonding

-In the earliest stages of life, your responsive and sensitive care as a caregiver plays a critical role in forming strong emotional bonds with infants.
-These bonds, in turn, lay the groundwork for social and emotional development during early childhood.
+In the earliest stages of life, the responsive and sensitive care of a caregiver plays a critical role in forming strong emotional bonds with infants.

 Caregiver Responsiveness